Thawb: Regional variations

 The thawb is commonly worn by men in the Arabian Peninsula.
 It is normally made with polyester fabric, but heavier materials such as sheep's wool can also be used, especially in colder climates in the Levant.
 The style of the thawb varies between regions.
 In Iraq, Kuwait, the Levant, and Oman, dishdashah is the most common word for the garment; in the United Arab Emirates and the Maghreb, the word kandura is used.
 In Pakistan and other parts of the sub-continent, it is often to referred to as a 'Jubbah' and designed in an ornate style in keeping with local traditions.

 Arabian Peninsula

-In the Arabian Peninsula, thobes are typically made with white or beige polymer fabric, with coloured wool thobes worn in the winter months.
-Thobes commonly worn by men and are considered as symbols of national and cultural identity, and are appropriate attire for formal occasions and religious ceremonies.
+In the Arabian Peninsula, thobes (thawb) are typically made with white or beige polymer fabric, with coloured wool thobes worn in the winter months.
+Thobes are commonly worn by men and are considered symbols of national and cultural identity, and are appropriate attire for formal occasions and religious ceremonies.
 In recent years, the thobes have become a popular fashion item, with many fashion designers adding their own modern twists to the traditional garment.